- Search The Registry

 *George Coleman Poage was born on this date in 1880.
 He was a Black athlete and teacher.

-From Hannibal, Missouri, in 1884, his family moved to La Crosse, Wisconsin.
+In 1884, his family moved from Hannibal, Missouri, to La Crosse, Wisconsin.
 Young George Poage was both a good student and a good athlete.
 He graduated second in his high school class of 25 students in 1899 and presented the salutatorian's address.
 "None went on to become notable in other than a local sense," the newsletter said, "except for Poage."
 It was his speed that got him noticed.
-In one meet, he had run in high school, winning the 50, 100, and 220-yard dashes before removing his shoes to win second place in the standing broad jump.
+He had run in high school in one meet, winning the 50, 100, and 220-yard dashes before removing his shoes to win second place in the standing broad jump.
 After high school, he moved to Madison to attend the University of Wisconsin.

 The Olympic games of 1904 were far smaller than they would become.
 Only 496 athletes from 11 countries competed, and just 20,000 spectators were in attendance for track and field events.
 Many Americans wore the uniforms of competing athletic clubs that dominated the games.
 Poage was running for the Milwaukee Athletic Club; he was its first non-white competitor when he won bronze medals for finishing third in the 200-meter and 400-meter hurdles.